simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 4. **Regularly Review and Update**: It is important to regularly review and update your firewall rules to ensure they align with your system's requirements.
 As your network environment and usage patterns change, you may need to modify or create new rules.
 Stay vigilant and keep your rules up to date to maintain an effective firewall configuration.

 By implementing and maintaining firewall rules, you can significantly reduce the risk of unauthorized network access and enhance the security of your Windows 10 system.
-Additionally, consider enabling the **Stealth Mode** option in the firewall settings to make your system less visible to potential attackers.
+Also, consider enabling the **Stealth Mode** option in the firewall settings to make your system less visible to potential attackers.

 For more detailed information on configuring firewall rules in Windows 10, you can refer to the official [Microsoft documentation](https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/best-practices-configuring) for step-by-step instructions.